junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 But what the hell -- my stocking seams were straight, my lipstick was combat ready, and I was packing cleavage that could fell an ox at twenty feet.

+#### Extract from actual book《The Angel's Kiss - A Melody Malone Mystery》

+##### Chapter names

+1. The Handsome Client
+2. Age Before Beauty
+3. Lady Don't Shoot
+4. Death and Taxis
+5. Lights, Camera, Bizarre
+6. The Soul of Wit
+7. The Stone Cold Killer
+8. Angel Kisses
+9. Closing the Case

+##### About the Author

+Melody Malone is the owner and sole employee of the Angel Detective Agency in Manhattan.
+She is possibly married but lives alone usually, and is older than both her parents.
+Sometimes.

+Why not visit her website?
+Ah -- probably because the internet hasn't been invented yet.
+Sorry, Sweetie.

+##### Quote

+In the city that never sleeps and should never blink, mysteries are my business.

 ### Music BGM

 "Englishman in New York" by Sting